pzingg/log_watcher/apps/log_watcher/README.md

 ## Command status

-Before running the shell script, the `CommandStarter` module places the JSON-encoded arguments file for the command in the `log_dir` directory.
+Before running the shell script, the `ScriptRunner` module places the JSON-encoded arguments file for the command in the `log_dir` directory.